Coaching musicians through Yoga & Mindfulness to make music-making a sanctuary

 You love the way you feel after a yoga class but as soon as you move on to the next thing, the glow is gone.

-Pre-pandemic, you can honestly say, you hardly felt grounded during performances, making it difficult to play like you.
+You can honestly say, you hardly feel grounded during performances, making it difficult to play like you.

-You have actually really enjoyed the "quiet" of the last year and would like to take that feeling with you when we get back to "normal."
+You have actually really enjoyed the "quiet" of the last year and a half and would like to take that feeling with you when we get back to "normal."

 NOW is a great time to establish new, daily habits in order to have more ease throughout your day with musical and non-musical activities.

 This is where your mindfulness comes in!

 You can develop this skill to feel more grounded and confident to go after what you really want, not just what comes your way.

 Let's face it, we have had plenty of time to think about what we enjoyed in our pre-pandemic lives and happy to see what isn't coming back too.
 Without the former busyness, we can really focus on achieving the small daily goals to make the big picture a reality.

 Waking up feeling focused, grounded and excited about your day.